#me memory

 --order-by <dir> Sort direction: asc or desc.

-# Semantic search
+# Hybrid search (recommended default)

 me memory search "how does authentication work"